Axway/amplify-central/content/en/docs/manage_product_foundry/manage_consumption_units.md

 * Plans - number of plan that are currently using that unit.
 * Modified date - last know modification date

-The Ellipsis menu allows to:
+The ellipsis menu allows to:

 * Edit - for [updating](#edit-a-consumption-unit) the consumption unit
 * Translate - for [translating](#consumption-unit-multi-language) the title and description of the consumption unit